haraldreingruber/game-of-life-3d-kata/README.md

 1. Any alive cell with more than ten live neighbors dies. ("Overcrowding")
 1. Any dead cell with nine or ten live neighbors becomes a live cell. ("Birth")

 *Note:* The current numbers are an idea/suggestion for the first proof-of-concept.
+Please, let me know how they work for you?

 ## Where to start?